ManiacTwister/hpfeedIRC/README.md

 ```

 ###Usage
-Before you can use the bot you have to configure you hpfeeds and irc server settings in ircclient.py
+Before you can use the bot you have to configure your hpfeeds and irc server settings in ircclient.py

 ```bash
 cd hpfeedIRC